Skip to main content

 Features:

-• Issues can visualize large projects as tables, boards, or roadmaps and automate everything with code.
+• Issues can visualize large projects as tables, boards, or roadmaps and automate workflows with code.

-• Task lists can tackle complex issues and track the status with new progress indicators.
+• Task lists can tackle complex issues and track the status with progress indicators.

 • With GitHub Flavored Markdown, references from commits, pull requests, releases, and deploys can be seen.

-• The new burn-up chart can identify bottlenecks and issues blocking the project’s progress.
+• The burn-up chart can identify bottlenecks and issues blocking the project’s progress.

 • Issues can be created, viewed, and managed in your browser, phone, or tablet.